alexArbuckle/Project-Maximus/README.md

 # Project Maximus
 > Use a Raspberry Pi to capture the live stream of a USB camera and manage relays all wrapped into a user interface.
 Discontinued.
 Discontinued.
 Spring 2021.

-# lxrbckl
-> CRUD tools to enhance readability and abstraction in projects, for both local and remote file management.
-Summer 2024.

 ---

 [**`Python`**](https://github.com/lxRbckl/lxRbckl/blob/main/Python/README.md)